Research philosophy

 Objective: Build tools that automate scientific workflows and accelerate discovery.

-Software Projects:
+Software projects:

 • Automated conversion of STEM images to crystal structures using LLMs and computer vision